 - Show alarm time

-- If you check this checkbox, the floating window will display the alarm time in the bottom.
+- The floating window will display the alarm time at the bottom if you check this checkbox.

 - Show buttons